cyfinoid/keychecker/scripts/README.md

   - If no virtual environment exists: creates a new one with `uv venv`
   - **Safety check:** Ensures we're in a virtual environment before installing packages (prevents `--break-system-packages` issues)
 - Installs package in editable mode with development dependencies
-- Installs additional development tools (bandit, safety)
+- Installs additional development tools (bandit, pip-audit)
+- Runs vulnerability scanning on dependencies (excludes local editable package)
 - Generates lock file for reproducible builds
 - Runs initial tests and checks